King of Cups

 King of Cups Description and Symbolism

 A man sits on a stone island in the midst of a turbulent sea.
-The sea is composed of greens and blues that roll and wave back and forth.
+The sea is composed of greens and blues that roll back and forth.
 A dolphin is jumping from the ocean through the air.
 Throughout history, dolphins have saved many people from drowning.
 They effortlessly navigate between the water and the air.
 They are the human companion to the sea, always helping humans in need.
 The name dolphin comes from the Greek word delphinos, which means womb.
 This was also where the Delphic Oracle held their prophetic gatherings.
 The dolphin is appropriately placed near the King of Cups to show his nurturing ability to care for everyone (womb) and his intuitive, psychic feelings.
 Or are the original authors of tarot, intentionally leading us astray?
 This wouldn’t be the first time in the occult (from Latin meaning conceal, hidden, secret) that this has happened.

 The dolphin looks more like a whale.
 I am not sure if this was done on purpose or if the illustrator, Pamela Coleman Smith, didn’t know what a dolphin looked like in 1909.
 The idea to me is that the picture of the sea animal is what you make of it.
 It is adaptable, like the King of Cups.
 Perhaps it was inserted to fool us.
 The old Golden Dawn and Rider Waite group can write all they want about it being a dolphin, but the viewer is left with a feeling of inaccuracy as we gaze at what looks like a long-finned pilot whale, a beluga whale or a sperm whale.
 All of these whales have bigger, rounder heads, unlike the dolphin with its sleek “bottle-nosed” head.
 We don’t see the fins, so we can’t confirm nor deny what we are actually seeing.
 We only get 1/3 of the picture.
 Heck!
 Maybe it’s just a fish jumping for joy or a random fish being tossed around in the ocean.